Why do people seek therapy?

 - How many sessions per calendar year does my plan cover?

-- Do I have out-of-network benefits? (for those wishing to submit to other plans)
+- Do I have out-of-network benefits?
+If so, how do I submit for reimbursement?

 - Is there a limitation on how much you will pay per session?